Matt-Wild/faithful/README.md

 [![Thunderstore Version](https://img.shields.io/thunderstore/v/SpilledSoup_Projects/Faithful?style=for-the-badge&logo=thunderstore&color=blue)](https://thunderstore.io/package/SpilledSoup_Projects/Faithful/)
 [![Thunderstore Downloads](https://img.shields.io/thunderstore/dt/SpilledSoup_Projects/Faithful?style=for-the-badge&logo=thunderstore&color=cyan)](https://thunderstore.io/package/SpilledSoup_Projects/Faithful/)

+For more detailed information about the additions made by this mod check out the wiki page.

 # Join Our Discord!

 If you'd like to report an issue with our mod or just feel like seeing what we're up to please join our Discord!<br>https://discord.gg/CCSauYkpzP